 2. Consistency and compliance

-Much of the inefficiency associated with the RFP process can be traced to a single core issue — siloed knowledge.
-Manually issuing and completing RFPs often involves using countless emails, messages, calls and spreadsheets.
+Much of the inefficiency in the RFP process is traceable to a single core issue — siloed knowledge.
+Manually issuing RFPs often involves using countless emails, messages, calls and spreadsheets.

 3. Data capture and analytics

 “Our RFP process was very cumbersome.
 We had lots of text to review, and there was a great deal of manual intervention when it came to aggregating data.
 It just wasn’t the best use of our time.”